| Notable Properties of Specific Numbers |

 216 is a cube, 63, and is the sum of three consecutive cubes72: 33 + 43 + 53 = 63.
 See also 25, 143, 8000 and 31858749840007945920321.

-216 = 8×27 = 23×33, and had spiritual significance in ancient times because it was the product of the first two cubes (they didn't count 13 as a cube).
+216 = 8×27 = 23×33, and had spiritual significance in ancient times because it was the product of the "first two" cubes (they didn't count 13 as a cube).

 It is also 6×6×6, and is the value of Φ(666), the number of integers less than and relatively prime to 666.

 In the 1998 movie π (a.k.a.
 "Pi the Movie"), the Qabbalistic Jews are searching for a sequence of 216 Hebrew letters, or a 216-digit number (which is the same thing in ancient Hebrew, since the letters of the Hebrew alphabet are used to represent the digits of numbers).
+See also 187 and 304805.

 231 appears as a denominator in the "greedy" Egyptian fraction for 3/7: 3/7 = 1/3 + 1/11 + 1/231.

-To the best of our knowledge, the ancient Egyptians had no general notation for an arbitrary fraction A/B. They had a special symbol for 2/3, and for any other fractions were expressed as a sum of "unit fractions", fractions of unity, such as 1/3 and 1/7.
+To the best of our knowledge, the ancient Egyptians had no general notation for an arbitrary fraction A/B. They had a special symbol for 2/3, and any other fractions were expressed as a sum of "unit fractions", fractions of unity, such as 1/3 and 1/7.
 For example, instead of 3/4 they wrote 1/2+1/4, and instead of 5/6 they wrote 1/2+1/3.
 By convention, they always expressed it as a sum of different unit fractions (for example, 2/7 could not be written 1/7+1/7, but 1/4+1/28 or 1/5+1/20+1/28 were OK), and the fractions were always listed largest-first (that is, smallest denominators first).

 It is possible to express any fraction as a sum of unit fractions, and usually in more than one different way.
 There are several different algorithms for converting a fraction like 3/7 into an Egyptian fraction sum.
 One, called the "greedy" algorithm, works by subtracting the largest possible unit fraction each time and repeating: